FireEmblemUniverse/SkillSystem_FE8/Fonts/readme.md

 3. Paste the png image(s) into Fonts/FontData
 4. Double click CreateFont.bat (you will need python installed for this)

+After running CreateFont.Bat, edit the two short spaces mapped to ް to be width of 2 instead of 0/1.

+Text_00B0_.event & Item_00B0_.event
+ALIGN 4
+Fonts(0x0007, 2)
+	#incbin "../FontData/FontItemް.fefont"

 5. If desired, add the symbol to ParseDefinitions.txt, located in Root/Text.
 See chart below for what bytes to put for a character. https://www.charset.org/utf-8/2 ctrl+f `ނ` or `DE 82`